Casey Africano with Director of Undergraduate Studies Maria McKenna

 Jacqueline Mack graduated from the University of Notre Dame Law School and is now an Associate Attorney in the WPD Business Law Department.

-Demetrius Murphy is a consultant in Chicago with Pricewaterhouse Coopers.
+Demetrius Murphy is a PhD Candidate in Sociology at the University of Southern California.
 He also serves on board of directors of the University of Notre Dame's Diversity Council.

-Blaise Ross attended the University of Chicago Law School and is now an Associate at Cleary Gottlieb Steen & Hamilton.
+Blaise Ross attended the University of Chicago Law School and is now Associate Council at Players Matter for the NBA.

 After spending a summer working as a Consular Intern at the United States Department of State and working for the civil rights law firm, Relman, Dane, and Colfax in Washington D.C.
 Francesca Simon is a J.D.
 Candidate at University of California, Berkeley - School of Law.